ordina-jworks/ordina-jworks.github.io/_posts/2020-09-11-RestTemplate-vs-WebClient.md

 ```

 We configure the database connection and enable R2DBC.
 The `ConnectionFactory` comes from the package `io.r2dbc.spi`.
 Since we are connecting to a MySQL database, we enter `mysql` as the Driver.
+This will create the following connection url `r2dbc:mysql://root:password@127.0.0.1/recipe`.

 ```java
 import io.r2dbc.spi.ConnectionFactories;